abhiwand/atk/doc/source/ad_inst_ia1.rst

 .. note::

   Before you update the application.conf file, first you need to create a new database and user in postgresql.
   You will do all the database and user creation commands from the postgres client.
   See the section on `postgresql <ia_inst_ia1_postgresql>`_.

 Configuration Script
 --------------------

-The configuration of application.conf is semi-automated via the use of a python script in /etc/intelanalytics/rest-server/config.py.
+The configuration of application.conf is semi-automated via the use of a Python script in /etc/intelanalytics/rest-server/config.py.
 It will query Cloudera Manager for the necessary configuration values and create a new application.conf based off the application.conf.tpl file.
 The script will also fully configure your local PostgreSQL installation to